 I have been called to the work of birth, and that special time in the prenatal and postpartum, since I was a small child and that work has manifested in many ways.
 As a birth worker, I am committed to providing compassionate, non-judgmental support for you and your family.
 My life experience is wide ranging and I bring all my experiences to my work.
 I also bring a year learning the art of Midwifery through an intensive apprenticeship in rural Iowa to my work.

 I have always had a high reverence for food.
 My choice to run an organic farm in 2017, comes from my deep need for knowledge of our food systems.
 Through my experience in birth work, I have seen the great difference nutrition makes in creating healthy babies and healing in the postpartum realm.
-Women who are nourished have starkly different experience in healing and traversing the landscape of parenthood.
+Pregnant folks who are nourished have starkly different experience in healing and traversing the landscape of parenthood.